 On 4th of October 2013, the FIFA EXCom endorsed Mr. Blatter’s task and the creation of the FIFA Task Force Israel-Palestine, which resulted in the creation of a mechanism, under the umbrella of FIFA, to facilitate the movement of persons and goods in and out of and within Palestine.

 And though the mechanism overlooked the issues of sport facilities, and other areas where Palestinian sports are hindered, the Palestinian side agreed on the FIFA parameters in good will, and the mechanism went into effect in October, 2013.

 It was tested for the first time during the AFC U19 Men’s qualifiers, held in Palestine from 8-16 October.
 Both the Palestine and Israeli FA appointed liaison officers who would be in direct contact with each other, and with the relevant authorities each in their territory, and it looked like things were looking up; communication was smooth, and good will present.
-And, though some permits to enter Palestine were still denied entry to Palestine, and movement within Palestine was still restricted, especially to and from Gaza), hopes were high that an MoU would still be signed.
+And, though some permits to enter Palestine were still denied, and though the movement within Palestine was still restricted (especially to and from Gaza), hopes were high that an MoU would still be signed.

-Rather than listing the occasions on which everything went well, or commending the good will and spirit of cooperation which exists between all parties; this document endeavors to records the incidents which said mechanism was launched to prevent, and leaves it to the reader to decide whether it succeeded in its task or not .
+This document endeavors to records the incidents which said mechanism was launched to prevent.
+The writer leaves it to the reader to decide whether it succeeded in its task or not.

 1. Chronological log of events:

 - FIFA Circular 1385, on 14/10/2013 sets the parameter of the mechanism to facilitate the movement of players, coaches, referees and officials into, out of, and within Palestine.